mirakc/mirakc/docs/git.md

 # Git Repository Management

-## Release branches

-Branches whose names start with `release-` are release branches.
-For example, `release-2.2` is the release branch for the version `2.2`.
+## The `release` branch

-The `release` branch is a special one.
-Actually it's not a real branch,  it's just a symbolic reference to the `HEAD` of the latest branch.
+The `release` branch is a special branch.
+It's replaced with a branch for the latest release every major or minor release.

-The following steps are updating the `release` branch with a newly created release branch:
+The following steps are replacing the `release` branch with a newly created release branch

 ```shell
 CURRENT=$(cargo metadata --no-deps --format-version=1 | \